 |Advanced grid demo (Excel)|

 Pros and Cons of the Hedged Grid System

-- Systematic way to make profits under typical market conditions
+- A systematic way to make profits under typical market conditions

-- It doesn’t rely on strong trends.
-Grid trading can generate profits in trendless, predominantly sideways markets.
-These conditions are very common in forex.
+- Doesn’t rely on strong trends.
+Grid trading can generate profits in trendless, sideways markets.
+Conditions that are common in forex.

 - It’s doesn’t rely on a single “absolute view” of the market direction.